 Kensington shooting: Tributes to ‘extremely talented’ rapper shot dead in London

-Maximillian Kusi-Owusu, also known as M Lo, died in the early hours of Sunday.
+Maximillian Kusi-Owusu, also known as M Lo, died in early hours of Sunday

 A 29-year-old rapper who was shot dead in west London has been named by police.